damianhakert/damianhakert.github.io/source/posts/2016-09-14-gitlab-live-event-recap.html.md

 co-founder and CTO.
 Today, we've grown from a team of 2 to 104 team members spanning 33 countries.
 As of May 2016, we have over 1,000 contributors!

-Over the last we have made some incredible [improvements][releases] to our product.
+Over the last year we have made some incredible [improvements][releases] to our product.
 We made amazing improvements in hosting, released [GitLab Pages] for static sites, and we have [GitLab Geo] that allows you to work with a remote team.
 [Continuous Integration] is getting even better with pipelines in the product and a [Docker